Shivam Road

 Shivam Road is a major commercial and residential area in Amberpet, Hyderabad, Telangana, India.
 This area is named after the Shivam Temple which houses a large shiva lingam, with the foundation stone laid by Satya Sai Baba.

 Commercial Area

-This area is thriving with shopping complexes, restaurants, grocery stores, etc. It also houses a part and entrance of the eminent Osmania University (OU Gate).
+This area teems with shopping complexes, restaurants, grocery stores, etc. It also houses a part and entrance of the eminent Osmania University (OU Gate).

 It also has many prominent temples in and around the area such as Ahobila Mutt and Ayyappa Swamy Temple.
-The Ayyappa Swamy Temple is well known for Ayyappa Puja in the month of December and January while the Ahobila Mutt is a noted temple of Lord Narasimha.
+The Ayyappa Swamy Temple is well known for Ayyappa Puja in December and January while Ahobila Mutt is a noted temple of Narasimha.
 Other prominent temples in the area include Ramalayam, Shirdi Sai Baba Temple & Lingala Gadda Shiva Temple.

 Transport

-Shivam Road is well connected by TSRTC buses, having situated near the heart of the city.
+Shivam Road is well connected by Telangana State Road Transport Corporation buses, having situated near the heart of the city.

 The closest MMTS Train station is at Vidya nagar.